utdesign-makerspace/Makerspace-Home/src/blog/recruiting-for-spring-2023.md

 ## Officer Positions

 We are currently looking to fill the following positions for the Spring 2023 semester.
 If you are interested in applying, please [fill out this form](https://forms.gle/QYUP22ji9SnL356R8) before **applications close on December 23rd at 11:59 PM** and we will contact you as soon as possible.
+Officers get even more privileges, such as...
+- A free UTDesign Makerspace polo shirt
+- 24/7 access to the Makerspace (if needed)

 ### Development Lead (IT)